 Although it’s known by many names—poop, turd, feces, stool—bowel movements aren’t something most of us like discussing.
 Even so, eliminating this waste from the body is a normal and essential function.
 Plus, your poop can tell you a lot about your health.
-So today, let’s dive into this rather personal, yet important, subject.
+For example, chronic constipation represents one of the signs 0f an unhealthy gut. is So today, let’s dive into this rather personal, yet important, subjectc – the importance of being regular!

 To understand why your poop matters, it’s important to understand how the digestive process works.
 The digestive process starts in your mouth when you chew.
 Your saliva moistens the food so it moves more easily through your esophagus into your stomach.
 Saliva also has enzymes that begin to break down the starches in your food.
 After you swallow, a process called peristalsis pushes the food down your esophagus into your stomach.
 Once there, stomach acid and enzymes break down the food you’ve eaten.